mstarLabs/ADDC-Setup/README.md

 ![VLAN10_Firewall_Rules](https://github.com/user-attachments/assets/9fee0708-fdea-4e20-b7f9-78a4211f25f0)

 - Check communication from VLAN20_SALES to VLAN10_INFRA ensure they can see eachother in the simulated VLANs with pfSense
--
+- Connect to lab.local domain using the Sales Test user as login

-Ref 5: VLAN20_SALES Rules
+Ref 5: Sales Client Domain Joined
 ![VLAN20_Firewall_Rules](https://github.com/user-attachments/assets/7fe51df3-1cf0-47a2-868f-3efa058281cd)

 > VLAN30_HR and VLAN40_HR_FS01 rules will be craeted later as there is not enough network interfaced in VirtualBox to have all simulated VLANs at the same time.

+---

+## Troubleshooting Issues

+### Domain Joining
+ - Domin join worked right off the bat, but figured this was do to the catch allow all rule at the end
+ - When rule is disabled domain join does not work nor did nslookup to ensure DNS was working
+ - Discovered pfSense source or destiniaton labled with "interface name" address did not mean all IPs on that interface
+ - Changed all firewall setting to "interface name" subnet which did mean all IPs on that interface
+ - DNS was still not working after that change so looked at VLAN10 rules to ensure I made the change to subnet as well
+ - Even with the change still could not get DNS to work; After a change of destination to any on port 53 with the source teh DC01, DNS started resolving
+ - I am still not sure why setting he destination to Any works only thing I can think of is has to do with routing in pfSense
+ - Ran testing in powershell tihe a `Test-NetConnection lab.local -Port 389` as well as port `135`, and port `445` These all came back good but domain join still did not work
+ - Discovered an article that provides a list of ports that need to be added to pfSense to allow AD Domain join

 ---

 ##  Skills Practiced